dirusulixes/test-site/src/sections/register.md

 EUSN 2022 uses Microsoft Conference Management Toolkit (CMT) for all submissions.
 Authors will need a free CMT account to log in and submit their proposals at **<a title="https://cmt3.research.microsoft.com/EUSN2022" href="https://cmt3.research.microsoft.com/EUSN2022">https://cmt3.research.microsoft.com/EUSN2022</a>**.

-All deadlines are at 12 midnight (Anywhere on Earth).
+All deadlines are at 12 midnight AoE (Anywhere on Earth).

 Please do not hesitate to email us at **eusn2022@gre.ac.uk** if you have any questions.